Mistaya Land and Water Corporation

-Clay soil also has very low organic mass which means it can't hold moisture very well compacts like concrete and has trouble getting air below the surface.
+Clay soil also often has very low organic mass which means it can't absorb moisture very well, compacts like concrete and has trouble getting air below the surface.
 The combination of low moisture and organic material means microbe life has trouble staying alive in it.
 If your soil does not have a healthy population of soil microorganisms your lawn will never prosper and cannot sustain itself properly.

 If you are getting a complete lawn renovation from us, we an also add our proprietary cutting edge clay soil treatment, Clay Doctor soil modifier at the same time.

 Clay Doctor can work miracles on older compacted clay

 Lawns that are still decent, but have hard compacted clay soil may benefit from a single Clay Doctor soil modifier treatment in a big way.

 Many people attempt to help their lawns by adding fertilizers thinking this is beneficial, in most cases it is doing the exact opposite.
 Chemical based fertilizers can help certain issues and even make your lawn look better for a short while, however they also do a lot of damage to both the soil and the grass.
 The chemical salts in the fertilizer can mess up the soils PH balance very quickly, the build up can burn the roots of the grass and can kill the microbes in it as well.

 The single biggest problem with using Nitrogen based fertilizers is that they will cause you lawn to grow at a faster than normal rate..you may ask..isn't this a good thing ? if it's growing faster it must be because it's healthier from the fertilizer !
 This is only partially true.